— Topics —

 Reality works opposite of what and how we think

-However, it’s a temporary thing and over the long haul, it’s not that effective.
-By restricting meals as in a diet, the intestines improve their absorbing ability in order to get the maximum absorption out of a small amount of food.
-If they don’t eat a balanced diet and their diet leans toward some carbohydrates and proteins, the intestinal starvation mechanism may occur.
+With the long periods of hunger caused by restricting meals as in a diet, the intestines improve their absorption ability in order to get the maximum absorption out of a small amount of food.
+If they don’t eat a balanced diet and their diet leans toward some digestible carbohydrates and protein, the intestinal starvation mechanism may occur.
+As a result, the 'set-poit' for body weight may go up unknowingly and they’ll find themselves gaining more weight than before.
+(The rebound effect).

-So, it is natural that the success rate of dieting is low, since they are dieting in the wrong way.
+So, it is natural that the success rate of calorie-restricted dieting is low, since they are dieting in the wrong way.
 It’s not because their efforts were not enough.